2023 Houston Astros season: World Baseball Classic

 During the first round, Team Puerto Rico combined to pitch eight perfect innings before the game ended 10–0 when Maldonado scored on a walk-off hit in the bottom of the eighth inning that invoked the tournament's mercy rule.
 Due to lasting fewer than nine innings, it did not qualify as an official perfect game, per the Elias Sports Bureau (ESB).
 José De León, Yacksel Ríos, Edwin Díaz, and Duane Underwood Jr. all pitched for Puerto Rico.

 In Venezuela's quarterfinals loss to the United States, Altuve sustained a left thumb fracture from an errant Daniel Bard pitch.
 Altuve underwent surgery and was expected to miss the first two months of the regular season.

-Spring training

-The Astros played their first Spring Training game on February 25, 2022, versus the New York Mets, and ended preseason activities on March 28 versus the Triple-A affiliate Sugar Land Space Cowboys.
-On March 8, the Astros faced Team Venezuela, a participant in the World Baseball Classic.

-The club finished third overall in Grapefruit League play with a 14–10 record.
-They scored 140 runs while allowing 97; their +43 run differential led all MLB teams in spring training.

-For their final Opening Day roster spots, the Astros selected reliever Ronel Blanco, catcher Yainer Díaz, outfielder Corey Julks, reliever Seth Martinez, and catcher César Salazar.
-Julks and Salazar were selected to an MLB roster for the first time in their careers, positioning them for their major league debuts.
-Díaz and Martinez made the MLB Opening Day roster for the first time in their careers.